the-turing-way/the-turing-way/book/website/collaboration/leadership.md

 * Spotlight on important points that everyone in research should know
 * Inspire those who think leadership is not for them to review their assumptions (and maybe see themselves with abilities to lead a project).
 * Ignite reflection and spark conversations about the leaderships we want to promote in data science.
-* evaluate if leadership in our workplace or communities are healthy, compassionate, and inclusive, and how we can improve it.
+* Evaluate if leadership in our workplace or communities are healthy, compassionate, and inclusive, and how we can improve it.

 In this chapter, we will introduce and discuss:
 - {ref}`important features<cl-leadership-features>` of leadership when experiencing and exercising them in data science,